 High school students applying as freshmen must be attending a regionally accredited secondary school and completing four years of English, two years of Math, one year of College Prep Chemistry with a laboratory, one year of College Prep Biology with a laboratory and courses in social studies.
 An overall B is recommended (a GPA of 3.0 or higher).
 All freshmen applicants must also take the SAT or the ACT.
 Scores should be sent directly to the Office of Admissions.
 Most successful applicants have a composite SAT score of at least 900 (450 verbal, 450 math).
 Freshmen candidates will be given consideration to the Pre-Dental Hygiene program only.

 Transfer applicants must have attempted 12 or more semester hours at a regionally accredited institution.
 Prerequisites for application to the Dental Hygiene program are listed below.
 These courses must be completed prior to entry to be considered for admission.
 All science courses must be taken within five (5) years of applying to the program.
-Successful completion is a C or better.
+Successful completion of prerequisite coursework is an earned grade of C or better.
 A minimum combined GPA in prerequisite courses of 2.7 is required; overall GPA must be at least a 2.5 on a 4.0 scale.
 Applicants are encouraged to complete all science and general education courses prior to applying to the program.

 The applicant and student must possess:

-3. Coordination and use of both upper and lower limbs as required for, among other skills, the performance of dental hygiene clinical procedures and emergency skills such as cardio- pulmonary resuscitation.
+- Coordination and use of both upper and lower limbs as required for, among other skills, the performance of dental hygiene clinical procedures and emergency skills such as cardio-pulmonary resuscitation.

-5. Hearing and visual abilities, appropriately assisted, acute enough to allow the individual recordation of patient histories, to provide routine safety instructions, and perform stethoscopic and other ausucultatory examinations, and to read all forms of diagnostic imaging so that she/he can adequately interpret normal, abnormal, and pathologic changes.
-Hearing and vision abilities that do not interfere with communication between student/intern and client/patient and between student/intern and faculty in the clinical setting.
+- Hearing and visual abilities, appropriately assisted, acute enough to allow the individual recordation of patient histories, to provide routine safety instructions, and perform stethoscopic and other auscultatory examinations, and to read all forms of diagnostic imaging so that she/he can adequately interpret normal, abnormal, and pathologic changes.

 Applicants with disabilities will neither be summarily denied admission, nor will higher scholastic requirements be demanded of them.
-All persons to be eligible for acceptance to the School must be capable of demonstrating upon request their ability to perform classroom, laboratory, and clinical assignments, including microscopic work, x-ray interpretation and techniques, or the equivalent, pass written, oral, and practical examinations and meet all of the requirements of the School as they evolve.
+All persons to be eligible for acceptance to the School must be capable of demonstrating upon request their ability to perform classroom, laboratory, and clinical assignments, including microscopic work, x-ray interpretation and techniques, or the equivalent, use basic computer program skills, pass written, oral, and practical examinations, and meet all of the requirements of the School as they evolve.

 It is the responsibility of the applicant/student to assess compliance with these requirements.
-By submitting an application to the University of Bridgeport, Fones School of Dental Hygiene, the applicant is confirming their ability to meet qualifications for entrance into the Fones School of Dental Hygiene program.
+By submitting an application to the University of Bridgeport, Fones School of Dental Hygiene, the applicant is confirming his or her ability to meet qualifications for entrance into the Fones School of Dental Hygiene program.

 Graphic Design, Interior Design, and Industrial Design